chef/chef-web-docs/chef_master/source/config_yml_kitchen.rst

    * - ``no_proxy``
      - The comma-separated exception list of host patterns to exclude from proxying.
    * - ``install_msi_url``
-     - An alternate URL for a Windows MSI package that will install chef-client on the machine under test. **This will be deprecated in a future version.
-See new download_url setting.**
+     - An alternate URL for a Windows MSI package that will install chef-client on the machine under test. **This will be deprecated in a future version.** Use the ``download_url`` setting instead.
    * - ``json_attributes``
      - chef-client provisioner only.
    * - ``log_file``